OlZh6262/ML_Task/README.md

 ![image](https://user-images.githubusercontent.com/108866885/183468202-0a176d48-97e9-4ff7-8e27-990aee3fb59a.png)

 So Random Forest model works a little better than Naive Bayes model.
 You can also test it by yourself.
-Just open it in JupyterNotebook and run all cells you see Good luck!
+Just open it in JupyterNotebook and run all cells you see.
+Good luck!